Honor, the Huawei sub-brand, has always been known for producing premium handsets which deliver excellent value for money.

-The Honor 20 was a prime example of that, offering an excellent user experience for a fraction of the cost of many flagships.
+The Honor 20 was a big success story, offering an excellent user experience for a fraction of the cost of many flagships.

 You might think that its successor has already launched, but the Honor View 30 is part of a separate line altogether.
-We are expecting a follow-up to be called the Honor 30, and here's everything you need to know.
+We're expecting a follow-up to be called the Honor 30, and it's set to arrive in the coming weeks.

 When is the Honor 30 coming out?